zzzprojects/docs/learnentityframeworkcore.com/pages/migrations/add-migration.md

 ---
-title: Add Migration Command in Entitiy Framework Core
+title: Add Migration Command in Entity Framework Core
 description: Discover how to use the 'Add Migration' command in Entity Framework Core.
 Learn step-by-step processes for both the Package Manager Console (PMC) and the .NET Command Line Interface (.NET CLI) to capture and implement model changes.
 canonical: /migrations/add-migration
 status: Published